sprekelerlab/Remme-Bergmann-2021/Fig_5/README.md

 ## Running simulations in Fig. 5
-The simulation can be started from MATLAB by running the script `matlab_Fig_5_run.m`.
+The simulation can be started from Octave or MATLAB by running the script `matlab_Fig_5_run.m`.

 If you are using macOS, you might have to change the command to compile the `integrate_eqns.c` at the top of `matlab_Fig_4_run.m`

-Depending on whether you use MATLAB or Octave, you need to change the seed function in line 61/62 of `matlab_Fig_4_run.m` (the current default assumes Octave is being used).
+Depending on whether you use MATLAB or Octave, you need to change the seed function in line 48/49 of `matlab_Fig_4_run.m` (the current default assumes Octave is being used).

 By default, only 100 consolidation cycles are simulated to reduce simulation